huaminghuangtw/Evergreen-Lists/👑 Life Pro Tip/👑 Life Pro Tip.md

 * 去麥當勞點餐時，和店員說要「不加鹽」的薯條，就可以得到熱騰騰、剛出爐的新鮮現炸薯條
 * How to correctly use the 3 compartments in a washing machine tray/drawer?
 	1. Slot I is for the pre-wash cycle followed by a main wash cycle if you have it on, but remember to fill Slot II every time as well
-	2. It's not recommended to put the detergent directly on top of the clothes because it may not disperse evenly or rinse out with lower water levels
+	2. It’s not recommended to put the detergent directly on top of the clothes because it may not disperse evenly or rinse out with lower water levels
 * How to heal dry, cracked fingertips?
-Use Vaseline (or O'Keeffe's Working Hands Hand Cream) before bed and put socks or (disposable, polyethylene PE, plastic, foodservice) gloves on hands for sleeping.
+Use Vaseline (or O’Keeffe’s Working Hands Hand Cream) before bed and put socks or (disposable, polyethylene PE, plastic, foodservice) gloves on hands for sleeping.

 ## 💡 On “Work”

 * When people hesitate to give you honest feedback, ask for a score from 0-10, instead of asking, “_What do you think?_”—which invites ambiguity.
-You'll rarely get a perfect 10, and this makes it easy to follow up with, “_What would make this closer to a 10?_” Better questions lead to better feedback—and faster growth.
+You’ll rarely get a perfect 10, and this makes it easy to follow up with, “_What would make this closer to a 10?_” Better questions lead to better feedback—and faster growth.
 * Use an exercise ball or a kneeling chair, instead of an office chair with wheels at work, to maintain a better posture

 ## 💡 On “Home”